 - 13. The following items should be inspected annually (minimum) before each heating season by a qualified service agency: - a.
-HEAT EXCHANGER TUBES; make sure they are free from blockages, signs of carbon buildup or heavy corrosion. - b.
-GAS BURNERS; make sure they are free of blockages, signs of carbon buildup or heavy corrosion.
+HEAT EXCHANGER TUBES: make sure they are free from blockages, signs of carbon buildup or heavy corrosion. - b.
+GAS BURNERS: make sure they are free of blockages, signs of carbon buildup or heavy corrosion.
 The burner carry-over slots should be clean and of uniform size. - c.
-VENT PIPE; check for excessive corrosion or perforations. - d.
-VENT TERMINAL; check that it is free from blockages and restrictions. - e.
-COMBUSTION AIR OPENINGS; check that they are clean & free from debris or blockages of any kind. - f.
-INDOOR AIR; the blower wheel and blower housing must be free from debris.
+FLUE PIPE: is in place is physically sound without holes or any damage. - d.
+FLUE TERMINAL: check that it is free from blockages and restrictions. - e.
+COMBUSTION AIR OPENINGS: check that they are clean & free from debris or blockages of any kind. - f.
+INDOOR AIR: the blower wheel and blower housing must be free from debris.
 Check that supply and return air registers, grilles, and dampers are positioned properly, filters are in place and clean. - g.
-INSPECT & WASH THE CONDENSER AND EVAPORATOR COILS - do not use high pressure as damage to the finned surfaces may occur.
+INSPECT & WASH THE CONDENSER AND EVAPORATOR COILS: do not use high pressure as damage to the finned surfaces may occur.

 Improper installation, adjustment, alteration, service, or maintenance can cause property damage, personal injury or loss of life.
 Refer to the user's information manual provided with this furnace.
-Installation service must be performed by a qualified installer, service agency or the gas supplier.
+Installation and service must be performed by a qualified installer, service agency or the gas supplier.